karakum-team/karakum/docs/blogposts/Representation.md

   implementation, so you may face with surprising results in your solution.

 Karakum is not a compiler, it is a tool on top of the existing TypeScript compiler.
-So it still has access to AST (but it can't modify or extend it), but using the existing solution, I'm always in sync with an actual version of TypeScript language.
+So it still has access to AST (but it can't modify or extend it), but using the existing solution, it always in sync with an actual version of TypeScript language.

 ### Other advantages